SD Association: SD standards

 The SD Association held its first meeting on January 28, 2000, in San Francisco and elected the first SDA Board of Directors on April 13.
 The Board of Directors included 14 industry leaders from Alpine Electronics, Compaq, Eastman Kodak Company, Hewlett Packard, LG Electronics, Matsushita Electric, Mitsubishi Electronics, Motorola, NEC, Samsung, SanDisk Corporation, Sharp, Thomson and Toshiba Corporation.
 Shortly thereafter, SD v1.01 was released.
 The first SDIO specification was released in October 2001 and the miniSD released two years later in February 2003.
 Multiple SD specifications were announced in 2004 including the First Advanced Security SD (ASSD), First Controller Interface and SD v1.10 with high-speed mode (25 MB/s).

 MicroSD specifications were released in 2005 with SD v2.0 SD- High Capacity (SDHC), introducing memory cards with up to 32 GB of storage in 2006.
 SD v3.0 brought Extended Capacity (SDXC) specifications offering memory cards with up to 2 TB of storage and Ultra High Speed – bus transfer speeds of up to 104 megabytes per second (MB/s) in 2009.
 SD versions 4.0, v4.10 and v4.2 were introduced between 2011 and 2013.
 Version 4.0 included UHS-II interface specifications with bus transfer speeds of up to 312 MB/s and a new pin interface providing backwards compatibility.
 Function Extension specifications and UHS Speed Class U1 were included in v4.10 while v4.2 contained UHS Speed Class U3 specification, supporting 4K video. smartSD with NFC capabilities was introduced in 2013.
 September 2013 saw the first intelligent SDIO (iSDIO) specification along with a wireless LAN addendum.

-In February 2016, the SD Association announced its fastest speed class, Video Speed Class, which delivers real-time multi-file recording for many applications and supports the highest video resolutions and qualities available.
-With Video Speed Class, 4K, 8K, 3D, and 360-degree video recordings are now assured and accessible.
+In February 2016, the SD Association introduced the Video Speed Class, which supports multi-file recording and video resolutions.
+The Video Speed Class specifies minimum performance levels for 4K, 8K, 3D, and 360-degree video recording format.